ZahraNabilaIzdihar/Backpropagation-Neural-Network-for-Multivariate-Time-Series-Forecasting/README.md

 Source code ini dibuat dengan bahasa Python 3.0 menggunakan Anaconda Jupyter.

-For further information, feel free to contact me by Email: zahranabilaizdihar@gmail.com or zahra.informatika@gmail.com.

-Jika ingin sharing juga dapat menghubungi contact saya.
+For any suggestions and discussion, please reach out to my Linkedin or  email (only): zahra.informatika@gmail.com.

 Thank you.

 Regards,
 Zahra